 The rise of search engines, presently dominated by Google, made it trivial to find the answer to any question by just using a few search terms.
 No more heading to the library to locate what you want.
 In seconds you can have hundreds of articles on any topic.
 One caveat to this panacea is that the information desired has to be available digitally.
 There was some initial resistance to this.
 The previous stakeholders, traditional publishers of information, were fearful of the competition of the internet, and rightly so.
 Newspaper and magazine subscriptions have dropped precipitously as the internet has expanded.
 But the demands of the market won out, and all significant traditional publishers now have a web presence.
 Publishers still struggle today to find business models that allow them to publish high-quality work, yet generate enough revenue.

 The second consequential change has a light and dark side.
 The gatekeepers have lost control.
-Before the internet, If you wanted to reach a broad audience, you had to convince a publishing company that your work was worth mass producing.
+Before the internet, If you wanted to reach a broad audience, you had to convince a publishing company that your work was worth mass-producing.
 If you were not able to persuade them, you were out of luck.
-In fact, even gifted authors, who have had great success, have stacks of rejection slips.
+Even gifted authors, who have had great success, have stacks of rejection slips.
 Theodore Geisel’s (Dr. Seuss) first book, And to Think I Saw It on Mulberry Street, was rejected by at least 20 publishers.
-Alex Haley most famous as the author of Roots kept his rejection slips and received over 200 of them.
+Alex Haley, most famous as the author of Roots, kept his rejection slips and received over 200 of them.
 Publishers passed over J. K. Rowlings Harry Potter and the Sorcerer’s Stone 12 times.
-I wonder if the editors at those publications who passed on those books ever think about that mistake?
+I wonder if the editors at those publications who rejected Harry Potter ever think about that mistake?

 With the rise of the internet, the barriers to publishing have fallen away, diminishing the power of the gatekeepers.
 Anyone who has access to the internet can begin writing, and if an audience finds their ideas appealing, they can garner a following.
 This distribution of publishing power has immense upsides.
 Different perspectives have bloomed from every corner of the internet.